*Any courses transferred in must have been completed in the last seven years from an accredited university (AACSB).

-- Study and application of the concepts and techniques used by management for planning and controlling business activities.
+- The study and application of concepts and techniques used by management for planning and controlling business activities.

 - A critical analysis of theories for viewing organizations and an examination of the common models for understanding human behavior, including executive behavior, within the constraints of a complex social system.

-- Long-term strategy of the business organization in the context of the global economy from the perspective of the General Manager who has overall responsibility for the performance of the firm or the business unit of the firm.
+- Examines the long-term strategy of a business organization in the context of the global economy from the perspective of the General Manager who has overall responsibility for the performance of the firm or a business unit of the firm.
 Topics include strategy formulation and implementation, industry competitive analysis, core competencies and key success factors, diversification and strategic alliances, all within a global framework.
 Emphasis is on cases and small-group work.

 - Integration and application of analytical techniques used in logistics and supply chain management.
 Concepts of decision models are examined for planning, control, forecasting, scheduling, and analysis within an enterprise.

-2 Required Courses.
-Electives may include, but not limited to:
+1 Required Course.
+Elective may include, but not limited to:

 - Requires approval from the Program Director.
 Contact your Academic Advisor for more information.

 - ADMN 690.
-Advanced Seminar in Administration (4 units) (Short-term study abroad)
+Advanced Seminar in Administration (3 units) (short-term study abroad)